changedi/HadoopForge/README.md

 some udf/udaf/udtf

-only use in hadoop/hive env
+only use in hadoop/hive env!